 - (b) In order for a single portal area to be designated, the single portal of entry and exit plan shall be subject to approval by the Secretary.
 Once an area is designated by the Secretary as a single portal area, any changes to the plan shall be subject to approval by the Secretary.
 However, an approved plan and designation as a single portal area shall remain in force pending approval of any changes.
 In order for a single portal plan approved before July 1, 1995, to remain in force, it shall be reviewed by the area authority, show evidence of renewal of the agreements provided for in subdivision (c)(5) below, and be reapproved by the Secretary after July 1, 1995. - (c) The plan shall include but not be limited to: - (1) A specific listing of facilities to be covered by the single portal of entry and exit plan; - (2) Procedures for review of individuals to be admitted to or discharged from State and area facilities; - (3) Procedures for shared responsibility when individuals are admitted directly to a State facility; - (3a) Procedures for treatment of mentally retarded individuals with mental illness who are committed to the area authority pursuant to Part 7A of Article 5 of this Chapter; - (4) Evidence of incorporation of these plans within the contracts between the area authority and the State facilities as required by G.S.
 122C-143(c) and with other public and private agencies as required in G.S.
-122C-141; - (5) Evidence of cooperative arrangements with local law enforcement, local courts, and the local medical society; and - (6) Procedures for review of citizen complaints. complaints; and - (7) Criteria for the designation of two or more persons to act as qualified crisis services professionals. - (d) Residents of a county in a designated single portal area whose cost of care will be paid in full or in part with public funds shall be admitted to or discharged from State and area facilities through the area authority as described in the area's single portal of entry and exit policy." - Sec.
+122C-141; - (5) Evidence of cooperative arrangements with local law enforcement, local courts, and the local medical society; and - (6) Procedures for review of citizen complaints: complaints; and - (7) Criteria for the designation of two or more persons to act as qualified crisis services professionals. - (d) Residents of a county in a designated single portal area who do not have the resources to pay for the cost of inpatient hospital care without the use of any (i) public funds appropriated to the area authority or (ii) Medicaid funds shall be admitted to or discharged from State and area facilities through the area authority as described in the area's single portal of entry and exit policy." - Sec.
 3. G.S.
 122C-201 reads as rewritten: